 - A printable 1 page mini book that contains the 8 slides of the presentation in “pocket” size.

-- Craft patterns in color and color your own that can be used to create a mobile, stick puppers or a wall mural.
+- Craft patterns in color and color your own that can create a mobile, stick puppets, or a wall mural.

 3 Kings Day Freebie!

-If you are in need of 3 Kings Day activities for kids and have little ones, you will love our 3 Kings Day Activity Pack.
-This FREE Resource is available simply for subscribing to the Homeschool Holiday email list.
-I think once you are a subscriber you will continue to love the stories, tips, and freebies that are sent your way.
-Use the button below to sign up for our list so you are sure to get the 3 Kings day Activity pack!
-The Activity Pack includes a template for creating a 3 Kings day crown, coloring pages, a 3 Kings day maze, puzzle, and a printable Memory activity designed to go with the “Meet the Kings” video.
+If you are in need of 3 Kings Day activities for kids and have little ones, you will love our Activities for Three Kings Day.
+This FREE Resource is full of resources to supplement the study of Epiphany.
+The Activity Pack includes a template for creating a 3 Kings day crown, coloring pages, a 3 Kings day maze, a puzzle, and a printable Memory activity designed to go with the “Meet the Kings” video.
 (There is a link in the product for your convenience!)
 This Activity Pack will keep little hands busy while you celebrate this important holiday!